IBMTechSales/MoRE-AMA-Enablement/AMA-lab/README.md

     ![A screenshot of a computer AI-generated content may be incorrect.](./images/media/image5.png)

-    c.
+    d.
 Access the WebSphere Integrated Solution Console (WAS Admin Console).
 Open a web browser window by clicking **Activities (A)** and clicking the **Firefox icon (B)**.